 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to the threads of at least 2 classmates.
 Each reply must be at least 200 words.
-(MLOs: A, B, D)
+(CLOs: A, B, D)

-The instructor will provide a set of questions about the current readings, video presentations, or Discussion Board Forums.
+The instructor will provide a set of questions about the current readings, video presentations, or Discussions.
 The student will answer each question according to the length of the reply indicated in each question.
 Answering these questions will allow the students to see connections, reflect on current reading, and prepare for the Personal Theodicy Essays.
-(MLOs: A, B, F)
+(CLOs: A, B, F)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules: weeks.
 Each quiz will be open-book/open-notes, contain 15 multiple-choice and true/false questions, and have a time limit of 1 hour.
-(MLOs: A, B, D)
+(CLOs: A, B, D)